 Bladder Management After Spinal Cord Injury

 There are two main types of catheterization.
-Depending on your lifestyle, you can choose between:
+Depending on your lifestyle and preferences, you can choose between:

-- Indwelling catheterization is when a catheter is connected at all times.
+Indwelling catheterization involves being connected to a catheter at all times.
 This can be favorable for those who don’t want to constantly stick to a schedule and watch their fluid intake throughout the day.